 Personally I think that the support surface is a bit too narrow.
 There is a risk that the guitar slips out of the holder and then crashes on the table.

 The Fender The Arch Guitarworkstation offers a compact and safe solution for guitar repair or care.
 Fender offers an affordable accessory here that is lightweight, compact and flexible.
 There are drawbacks in the quality of the guitar holder.
 In addition, I personally find the support surface too narrow, or too steep.
-Nevertheless, an excellent price/performance ratio is offered here.
+The price/performance ratio is excellent.

 - Favorable price